If you work in a warehouse, you know that having a sound warehouse management system is critical to your success.

 - Verification of the received goods

-- Updating in the database
+- Updating the database

 Advantages of Warehouse Management System

-Helps to trace the materials: We can easily trace the materials with the help of WMS using lot/batch and serial numbers.
+We can easily trace the materials with the help of WMS using lot/batch and serial numbers.

 In this way, it helps to compare the incoming receipt and dispatch receipt with the item.
 Hence it improves the tracing ability.

-This helps to increase the productivity of the company.
+That helps to increase the productivity of the company.